Shashwatsingh22/utility-methods/README.md

-# Kotlin Utility Classes for Spring Boot Applications
+# Utility Classes for Streamlining Development

+This repository hosts a collection of reusable utility classes designed to simplify common tasks across various programming languages and technology stacks.
+Whether you're working with `Kotlin, Java, Python, JavaScript, or any other language`, these utility classes aim to enhance productivity and streamline development workflows.

-This repository is a collection of reusable Kotlin utility classes designed to streamline common tasks within Spring Boot applications.
-It's built with the love for open-source development and the belief in collaborative efforts.
-We encourage contributions from the community to improve the functionality and broaden the range of supported tasks.
+Built with the love for open-source development and the belief in collaborative efforts, this project welcomes contributions from the community.
+By collaborating together, we can improve existing functionalities and expand the range of supported tasks to benefit developers across different domains and ecosystems.

+Feel free to explore the existing utility classes, contribute your own, or suggest improvements to make this repository even more valuable for developers worldwide.

 ## Functionalities Offered: